 Your computer’s system firmware does not include enough information to properly configure and use this device – Code 35

 Important: While updating, make sure that you are using an uninterrupted power supply.
-This is because power outage or any kind of power fluctuation can corrupt the BIOS.
+This is because a power outage or any kind of power fluctuation can corrupt the BIOS.

 Using tools from OEMs is the easiest way to do so.
 All OEM manufacturers have utilities that help you easily update, BIOS, firmware, and drivers.
 Search for yours and download it from the official site only.
 This is the safest way to update the BIOS.

 - If you own a Dell laptop you can head over to Dell.com, or you could use Dell Update Utility.

 - ASUS users can download the MyASUS BIOS update utility from the ASUS support site.